ITSSimulators/ODRoNeS/doc/logics.md

  This set of consistent information is then passed onto every lane so that it can be passed on of its geometries.
-  Finally, every geometry will need to know the starting point of the lane, so that they can calculate their offset.
+  Finally, every geometry
+    receives and keeps the starting coordinate s of the geometry:
+    ` _roadSo `, where the lane-section starts.

 ## Conflicts ##